 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

 In the afternoon, you have a choice of visiting the Charles Darwin Research Station (CDRS), or a trip to the highlands to see giant tortoises in nature.
-At the CDRS you'll see the different stages of the giant tortoise breeding program and an impressive giant prickly-pear cactus forest home.
+At the CDRS you'll see the different stages of the giant tortoise breeding program and an impressive giant prickly-pear cactus forest.
 These are the headquarters of scientific investigation, conservation and the National Park administration.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Swissôtel, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Hampton Inn, Sheraton) to airport for flights to/from Galapagos; cabin accommodations aboard ship; all meals aboard ship; all shore activities and excursions; guide and lecture services; sea kayaks; glass-bottom boat; snorkeling gear (excludes wetsuits); Internet/Wi-Fi onboard the ship; luggage handling; medical care on board (but not the cost of medication); taxes and transfers on the island; fuel surcharge.
+Shared transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Mercure, Sheraton, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Sheraton, Wyndham) to airport for flights to/from Galapagos; cabin accommodations aboard ship; meals aboard ship; guide and lecture services; kayaks; glass-bottom boat; snorkeling gear (excludes wetsuits); Internet/Wi-Fi onboard the ship; luggage handling; medical care on board (but not the cost of medication); taxes and transfers in the islands.
+Subject to change without notice.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; wet suit rental; Internet; alcoholic and non-alcoholic beverages; gifts and personal items; passport expenses; traveler's insurance; laundry service; gratuities to ship staff and crew are left to the discretion of the passenger.
+Airfare and airport taxes; hotel nights before/after cruise; transfers in Quito or Guayaquil unless noted as included; Galapagos National Park entrance fee; Galapagos Transit Card; wetsuit rental; alcoholic and non-alcoholic beverages; gifts and personal items; passport and visa expenses; travel insurance; laundry service; gratuities to ship staff and crew are left to the discretion of the passenger; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
-Approximate cost (including service fee): $450-$550 per adult; $250-$325 per child under 12 (copy of passport required).
+Approximate cost (including service fee): $500-$700 per adult; $350-$450 per child under 12 (copy of passport required).